 Biomedical science students may apply for a limited number of structured placements in a clinical setting.

 Students are encouraged to obtain advice about these structured placements in the first or second year of their Bachelor of Biomedical Science program.
 Students will be provided with a suitable program plan that prepares them for their work place learning.

 For example, students interested in a placement in cardiac, respiratory and sleep diagnostics will be advised to take the Extended Major in Clinical Measurement in their Bachelor of Biomedical Science program.

 Students interested in industry experience in a clinical trial centre will be recommended to take the Minor in Clinical Trial Management in their Bachelor of Biomedical Science program.
-Further information on the Majors and Minors available to biomedical science students can be found on the Faculty of Science, Health, Education and Engineering website.
+Further information on the majors and minors available to biomedical science students.

 Alternatively, biomedical science students may organise their own industry placement.

 To do this, each student must first approach an industry and seek their permission to undertake a supervised placement with them.
-Once this has been arranged, the student will be expected to submit an application to WPL_FoSHEE@usc.edu.au.
+Once this has been arranged, the student will be expected to submit an application via email to firstname.lastname@example.org.

 To be eligible to commence placement, students must complete the following Mandatory Checks and upload to their Sonia Online* account.